Calvin-CS/Kinect2JSON/README.md

 Then click install.
 The sdk will install.

-A window will pop up.
+A "user account control" window will pop up.
 Click yes.

 Click close when it finishes.